314dev/PI/docs/source/advanced/training_tricks.rst

 You can also inspect the results of the learning rate finder or just play around with the parameters of the algorithm.
-This can be done by invoking the :meth:`~pytorch_lightning.tuner.tuning.Tuner.lr_find` method.
+This can be done by invoking the :meth:`~pi_ml.tuner.tuning.Tuner.lr_find` method.
 A typical example of this would look like:

 .. code-block:: python